triton-inference-server/triton_distributed/examples/python_rs/llm/tensorrt_llm/README.md

 #### Option 3: Multi-node, multi-GPU

 We will use a wrapper script to launch the server on multiple nodes within the same mpi comm world on slurm cluster.
+Change the `tensor_parallel_size` in the `model.json` file to 16.
+Each node in EOS has 8 GPUs.
+Setting the number of tasks to 16 will use all the GPUs on both the nodes.

 **Server [SLURM]:**